-6. Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group
+6. Committee for Transactions with Related Parties

 6.1 According to the Consob Regulations and Bank of Italy Regulations, in the process for approving transactions with related parties and associated entities (of lesser significance and of greater significance) the Independent Board Members who are not related parties perform a highly important role.